LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ![Hillshade Layer](figures_dk/hillshade_layer.png "Hillshade Layer")

-This is grayscale hillshade renderings.
+This is gray scale hillshade renderings.
 Try to click the view off - one at the time - and see how different each layer looks like.
 Sometimes it can be difficult to see heights from pits.
 The eye is tricked.
-To help you read the map, you are going to put colour on the DTM and make it transparent on top of the hillshade.
-A colour hillshade image.
+To help you read the map, you are going to put color on the DTM and make it transparent on top of the hillshade.
+A color hillshade image.

 ### Colorize the DTM
 1. Drag the DTM (**lab7**) on top in the Layers Table of Contents.
 Open the Layer **Properties>Style tab** (figure below).